Everything you need to know from cotton, poly, and blends to pick the best t-shirt fabric for you.

 Hemp has been around for a long time, but hemp apparel hype is just beginning to take off –– and for good reason.
 Not only is hemp remarkably comfortable to wear, but it's also actively saving the planet by absorbing massive amounts of carbon dioxide.
 We recommend checking out this t-shirt from Royal Apparel if you want to try a hemp t-shirt.

 For more on the history of hemp and why it makes such a darn good t-shirt, check out Meet Hemp: the World's Most Sustainable T-Shirt Fabric ♻️

-We think you really can’t go wrong with any of our t-shirts.
-We know it’s hard to get that perfect blend of design, color, feel, and price.
-But we don’t doubt you’ve almost pulled it off.
 If you have any questions at all, feel free to reach out to us.
-We'd love to help you find a soft, stylish shirt you'll have trouble taking off.
+We'd love to help you find a soft, stylish shirt you'll never want to take off.

 Our team would love to help guide your selection process based on the result you're hoping to achieve.